A Bachelor’s in Health Science online prepares students for rewarding professional jobs in the vast healthcare industry.

 The school’s Bachelor of Science in Health Sciences degree is the third-largest major at the University.
 The on-campus degree emphasizes a team approach to healthcare, and a biological-psychological-sociological perspective to the understanding of health and disease.

 In addition to taking the core-curriculum and major-specific courses, students work in teams to develop and complete research projects.
 They are also encouraged to participate in Chapman’s strong internship program.
 By the time a student graduates from Chapman, he or she has experienced various roles of a healthcare team.

-The overall experience of the Bachelor degree in Health Sciences fulfills the standard, natural, behavioral, and social science prerequisites for graduate programs in physical therapy, occupational therapy, physician assistance, nursing, and other health-related fields.
+The overall experience of the online health science degree fulfills the standard, natural, behavioral, and social science prerequisites for graduate programs in physical therapy, occupational therapy, physician assistance, nursing, and other health-related fields.

 U.S. News & World Report ranked Chapman University #7 among regional (West) universities in the 2014 edition of Best Colleges.